Pet Safety Tips for Summertime

 With increased time outdoors your pet’s exposure to Ticks also increases.
 Make sure to check your pet after any walks, especially through wooded areas where wildlife (the carrier of ticks) are abundant.
-If you do find a tick attached, and feel comfortable to remove it, do so.
-If not, bring your pet to the veterinarian for it to be safely removed.
+If you do find a tick attached, and feel comfortable enough to remove it, do so.
+If not, bring your pet to the veterinarian in order for it to be safely removed.
 Ticks can carry a number of Dangerous Diseases, including Lyme disease, with symptoms that are difficult to spot, so it’s best to keep your pet on tick prevention medication, which you can get through your veterinarian.

 3. Pools and Water

 Beyond popular belief, not all animals are able to swim.
 If it is their first trip in the pool, they should be escorted by a human to assure they actually can swim, and then be shown the appropriate area to safely exit.
 Showing them where the steps are and assisting them out may prevent future accidents.
 Also, pools and lakes/oceans can carry chlorine, salts, and bacteria that could be harmful to your pet so make sure to rinse them off after a swim as well as providing fresh water for them to stay hydrated after exercise.

 We have all been guilty of running into the store for a quick errand while the dog remains in the car.
 Summertime, however, is not the season to fit in those quick errands!
 Even a mere few minutes in a car, when the temperature is elevated, can lead to a dog to suffering from heat stroke, and possibly even death.